 Statistics Research Group

-A major goal in our complex world is to identify and quantify relationships such as the effects of global warming, of genes on patients health and financial turmoil on the economy.
-In our research group, we use statistical modeling approaches to these goals.
+A major goal in our complex world is to identify and quantify relationships such as the effects of global warming, of genes on patients' health, and financial turmoil on the economy.
+In our research group, we use statistical modeling approaches to achieve these goals.

-Principal investigators in this research group are Prof. Mathias Drton, the chair of Mathematical Statistics, and Prof. Claudia Czado, the Professorship in Applied Mathematical Statistics.
+Principal investigators in this research group are Prof. Mathias Drton, the chair of Mathematical Statistics, and Prof. Marie Düker, the Professorship in Statistics and Data Science.
 The group organizes the seminar series Statistics and Data Science.
-For upcoming talks, please have a look at the website of the seminar.
+For upcoming talks, please have a look at the seminar's website.

 Mathematical Statistics